AdjePG/Technical-Tests/README.md

 <p align="justify">In this repository, I'm going to upload all the technical tests I'm doing to learn the basics, logic, and skills that these asked for to have a job opportunity related with programming (specially web development)</p>

 ## Javascript Projects
+### 1- Tetris
+<p align="justify">The objective of this technical test is to create a simple version of tetris.</p>

+- [x] Add the movements to pieces and rotation
+- [x] Remove lines there's a row and add a score
+- [ ] The test should be done in 40min.

 ## React Projects
 ### 1- Table Of Users